mutse/love/README.md

 <img src="screenshots/love02.png" width="180" />
 <img src="screenshots/love03.png" width="180" />

+## About
 This is a love app for Ubuntu Touch, it will tell your a love stroy of [hackerzhou](https://github.com/hackerzhou)(not me).
 And this repo is forked from [Love](https://github.com/hackerzhou/Love).

++ Coding with a love stroy
++ Playing a love song automatically

 ## Install
 You can find the latest click package in [**HERE**](https://github.com/mutse/love/releases).